ImagineAR/react-native-iar-sdk/README.md

 A React Native wrapper for the ImagineAR Surface SDK

-This guide assumes you already have a native iOS/Android application, to which you will be adding the ImagineAR SDK.
+This guide assumes you already have a React Native iOS/Android application, to which you will be adding the ImagineAR SDK.

 # Installation